monmohan/dsjslib/README.md

 ```

+**Known Limitations:**
-Known Limitations: Currently only supports Numeric or String keys (uses < > for natural ordering).
+Currently only supports Numeric or String keys (uses < > for natural ordering).
+Its more of an academic implementation at this point because all nodes are always in memory.
+A more robust/practical
+implementation which loads data from disk as required will be added soon.

 <a name='rwaytrie'/>